jjanus12/oad_hol/lab01.md

 ![](images/lab01/img61003.png)

-Once the cloud shell has started, enter the following command to create new directory .ssh:
+Once the cloud shell has started, enter the following command to create a new directory .ssh:

 <pre>
 <button class="copy-button" title="Copy text to clipboard">Copy</button>